Should You Pay Off Your Mortgage by Retirement?

 What is a Retirement Gap?

 When you’re working, you have more income than expenses, and can use the additional income to save in a 401k, IRA, or cash savings account.
 In retirement, this tends to switch.
 Between social security, annuities, and pension, most people don’t make enough to sustain their lifestyle, which is why they draw from their retirement accounts and savings.
-The difference between what you have coming in each month and what you need each month is called your retirement gap.
+The retirement gap is the difference between what you have coming in each month and what you need each month.

 - If your gap is very wide, retirement is more risky because you’re relying on the performance of your investments.
 This is always a risk, no matter how safe and secure your investments are.